kanors-emr/Kinesys-documentation/source/pages/introduction.rst

     Wider Engagement Brings Diverse Perspectives:

         * Cross-Disciplinary Insights: When diverse experts engage with model results, they bring unique perspectives that can lead to more comprehensive insights.
-For example, a power systems expert might interpret results differently from an energy system modeler, offering valuable insights for the policy makers.
+For example, a power systems expert or a national energy planner might identify anomalies that the core modeling team overlooked, offering valuable insights for the policy makers.
         * Innovative Problem-Solving: Diverse perspectives often lead to more creative and effective solutions.
-Different stakeholders might ask varied questions or spot trends that a core modeling team might overlook.
+Different stakeholders might ask varied questions or spot additional trends.
         * Enhanced Understanding and Buy-In: When stakeholders are directly involved in analyzing and interpreting data, they're likely to have a deeper understanding of the results.
 This can lead to greater acceptance and support for data-driven decisions.

     Stakeholders Using Insights More Efficiently: